openlmd/etna/etna_planning/README.md

 RobPath is a simple off-line path planning tool for direct manufacturing through robotized LMD.
-Based on conventional processing strategies, this tool automatically generates the robot tool path from the 3D part model, following the next steps:
+Based on conventional processing strategies, this tool automatically generates the robot tool path from the 3D part model, assuming constant parameters during the process, following the next
+steps:

 - Loading the 3D model from a mesh described in STL format.
 - Slicing the mesh in different layers with a fixed thick.